 Christian colleges in the United States contribute $60 billion to the economy annually.
 This economic activity also generates $9.7 billion in federal tax revenue, 340,000 jobs in the economy, and $17.8 billion in salary and benefits.

-As COVID-19 wreaks havoc on the nation’s economy, Christian colleges and universities are playing a vital role in recovering economic growth through operations, capital investments, and job opportunities.
+During economically turbulent times in the United States, the best Christian colleges and universities play a vital role in recovering economic growth through operations, capital investments, and job opportunities.

-Let’s take a look at the financial benefits of Christian higher education.
+Let’s take a look at the financial benefits of a Christian institution.